 GDTB Classes provide an excellent foundation for small businesses and long term relationships are often established among program participants.
 Past participants are even afforded the opportunity to provide their services for future classes, such as photography, videography, catering and course instruction.
 Topics included developing a business growth plan, establishing and improving credit, hiring employees, obtaining insurance, planning for business continuity in the event of a disaster, developing best practices for accounting and recordkeeping, following business laws, improving sales and customer service, networking with other businesses to produce sales leads; and using IT, Cyber Security, cloud-based and mobile solutions.

-During the session, participants were encouraged to open a savings account, and Capital One Bank offered an incentive for doing so by matching attendees’ savings, dollar for dollar, for a maximum of $1,000.
-In a complete surprise during the graduation ceremony, participants were awarded Dell Inspiron 5570 laptops!
+During the session, participants were required to open a savings account, and Capital One Bank offered an incentive for doing so by matching attendees’ savings, dollar for dollar, for a maximum of $1,000.
+In a complete surprise during the graduation ceremony, participants were awarded Dell Inspiron 5570 laptops, as well as a bag of other gifts!
 Graduation is not the end for participants, however, as they are also partnered with a lifetime mentor to provide advice and guidance.